AtomicTessellator/fhi-vibes/docs/High_Throughput/Tutorial/2_multistep.md

 maxsteps:                      Number of Steps (in the hundreds/thousands)
 logfile:                       md.log
 ```

-The molecular dynamics sections in the high-throughput section is almost identical to those in [the molecular dynamics section ??](../../../Tutorial/3_md), but the initial structures are calculated automatically from phonopy calculation in the previous step or from the trajectory file defined in `md.phonon_file`.
+The settings in the `[md]` section used for high-throughput calculations are almost identical to those introduced in [the molecular dynamics tutorial](../../Tutorial/3_md_ab_initio.md), but the initial structures are calculated automatically from phonopy calculation in the previous step or from the trajectory file defined in `md.phonon_file`.

+FK: don't understand ->

 It is important to note that `phonon_file` in this case must be on the file on the system that the calculations are running on.
-As is the case with the `[statistical_sampling]` section, if the requested `supercell_matrix` is not the same as the one in `phonon_file` the force constants will be remapped onto the new supercell, and if no `supercell_matrix` is given it will default to the on in `phonon_file`.
+As is the case with the `[statistical_sampling]` section, if the requested `supercell_matrix` is not the same as the one in `phonon_file` the force constants will be remapped onto the new supercell, and if no `supercell_matrix` is given it will default to the one in `phonon_file`.

-If you want to run MD for multiple temperatures replace `md.temperature` with `md.temperatures` and multiple Molecular Dynamics tasks will be generated, as is done above.
+If you want to run MD for multiple temperatures replace `md.temperature` with `md.temperatures` (FK: and give a list of temperatures?) and multiple Molecular Dynamics tasks will be generated, as is done above (FK: -> statistical sampling?).

 ### The Full Workflow
 Below is the complete workflow file for the calculations.
-The molecular dynamics calculations are not run here, since they are too expensive.
+The molecular dynamics calculations are not run here, since they are too expensive (FK: expect an email from MS :D. You can run a few steps so that people see what to expect.
+There is also the reference repository).
-See the tutorial for postporcessing options.
+See the tutorial for postprocessing options.

 ??? info "`workflow_anharmonicty.in`"
     ```